-Certain programs, such as the Bachelor of Religious Education Degree Completion Program, are in an intensive format that can vary from 5 to 7 classes/weeks in length.
+Certain programs, such as the Degree Completion Program, are in an intensive format that can vary from 5 to 7 classes/weeks in length.
 Use a Registration (Add/Drop) form to withdraw from a course.
 The date the Registration (Add/Drop) form is received by the Office of the Registrar determines the refund amount.
 The Registration (Add/Drop) form is available at tyndale.ca/registrar or in the Office of the Registrar.